-As set forth in the applicant's SOJ and the Environmental Planning Section referral dated February 1, 2021 (Nickle to Sievers), the environmental impacts are envisioned to be within the limits of the previously approved development envelopes of the applicable CDP-0505 (PGCPB Resolution No. 06-273) and PPS 4-06066 (PGCPB Resolution No. 07-43).
+As set forth in the applicant's SOJ and the Environmental Planning Section referral dated January 10, 2022 (Nickle to Sievers), the environmental impacts are envisioned to be within the limits of the previously approved development envelopes of the applicable CDP-0505 (PGCPB Resolution No. 06-273) and PPS 4-06066 (PGCPB Resolution No. 07-43).
 Appropriate conditions and considerations exist in the original approval to ensure this analysis is done at later stages of development.
 Staff recommends that the previously approved conditions and considerations be brought forward with the subject application, unless otherwise stated, as discussed further in this referral.

-The project is subject to the environmental regulations contained in Subtitles 24, 25, and 27 that came into effect on September 1, 2010 and February 1, 2012.
-The requested change in use will not result in a change to the woodland conservation threshold, which is currently 15 percent for the E-I-A, R-S, and I-1 zoned portions of the site, and 50 percent for the R-A Zone.
-There is an approved TCP1 and Type 2 tree conservation plan on the overall development.
-All future applications will require tree conservation plans in accordance with the current regulations.
+The project is subject to the environmental regulations contained in Subtitles 24, 25, and 27 that came into effect on September 1, 2010 and February 1, 2012, because the application was approved with a new PPS, 4-20032.
+The requested change in use will not result in a change to the woodland conservation threshold which is currently 15 percent for the E-I-A (R-S) and I-1 portions of the site and is 50 percent for the R-A Zone, resulting in a weighted woodland conservation threshold of 15.08 percent, or 52.40-acres.
+There is an approved Type 1 and Type 2 tree conservation plan on the overall development.
+All future applications will require tree conservation plans, in accordance with the current regulations.

 Leeland Road, which borders the site on the south, is a designated scenic road.
 No direct vehicular access is proposed from the National Capital Business Park to Leeland Road.
 The applicant states that upon completion of the development, the Oak Grove Road/Leeland Road corridor will retain its character as a prominent scenic roadway in the County.
-The applicant proposes to delete Condition 2 of A-9968-01.
-Staff is in support of the removal of this condition, as buffering for special roadways should be determined on future development applications.
+Condition 2 of A-9968-01 was approved for removal with the approval of A-9968-02.